Spazzery/yu-no-sega-saturn-unpacker/README.md

 # yu-no-sega-saturn-unpacker
 Unpacker for the *images* of a Sega Saturn game called "Yu-No: The Girl Who Chants Love At The Bound of This World".
-Specifically, for an archive called GRAPH.ABL.
+Specifically, for an archive called GRAPH.ABL inside the game files.
+This program only unpacks the custom image files used by the game.
+To extract conventional format images (BMP, PNG) out of the custom image files, I need to find some other tool/program for it.
+If I do, I'll link this here.

 # Structure